-The primary mission of Stago Group Research & Development (R&D) division is to develop products and solutions (automatic analysers, reagents, consumables, services, etc.) that meet the needs of biomedical scientists and clinicians, with the goal of improving treatment for hemostasis and thrombosis.
-Working alongside the scientific community, R&D also focuses on identifying and studying new markers and new exploration pathways in the area of IVD and Hemostasis.
+The primary mission of Stago Group Research & Development (R&D) division is to develop products and solutions (automatic analysers, reagents, consumables, services, etc.) that meet the needs of biomedical scientists and clinicians, with the goal of improving treatment for haemostasis and thrombosis.
+Working alongside the scientific community, R&D also focuses on identifying and studying new markers and new exploration pathways in the area of IVD and Haemostasis.

 The Desire and Means to Innovate